 Fun Things to do in Istanbul

-For lovers of history and culture, Istanbul should be among the standouts in around-the-world destinations.
+One of the most fun things to do in Istanbul is visit the Blue Mosque.
+For lovers of history and culture, Istanbul should be among the standouts in around-the-world destinations and is certainly one of the best places to visit in Turkey.
 At or near the top of most itineraries, Istanbul’s Blue Mosque is a great way to kick off your stay in this exotic city.
 Constructed between 1609 and 1615, it was built by Sultan Ahmed the First, whose bad case of mosque-envy drove him to make it more majestic and eye-catching than the grand Hagia Sophia.